kerimakkis/EvolveMeApp/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+##  License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author
+##  Author

 **Kerim Akkis**
 - GitHub: [@kerimakkis](https://github.com/kerimakkis)

-## 🙏 Acknowledgments
+##  Acknowledgments

 - React Native community
 - Expo team for the amazing development tools
 - MongoDB for the database solution
 - All contributors and supporters

-## 📞 Support
+##  Support

-If you have any questions or need help, please open an issue on GitHub or contact the development team.
+If you have any questions or need help, please open an issue on GitHub or contact the developer.

 ---

-**Made with ❤️ for personal growth and development**
+**Made with AI for personal growth and development**